 My biggest struggle used to be producing golden crispy falafel.
 I know traditional falafel is always deep-fried, but I just really didn’t want to go that route.
 While deep-frying produces the most crispy and delicious falafel, it also adds a lot of calories and free radicals.
 I tried baking the falafel in the oven, frying it in the pan with just a little bit of oil, but it just never came out as crispy as from a deep-fryer.
 I literally went through bags of chickpeas, trying different modifications, but just couldn’t get it right.
 Until one day my husband bought me an air fryer.
 The air-fried falafel is crispy on the outside, soft on the inside, and perfect on salads or stuffed in a pita with some tahini dressing.

-Onion and garlic – while spices and herbs play an important role in the flavor profile of the traditional crispy falafel, the true essence of flavor comes from much more modest members of the pantry – the aromatics.
+While spices and herbs play an important role in the flavor profile of the traditional crispy falafel, the true essence of flavor comes from much more modest members of the pantry – the aromatics, namely the onions and garlic.
 Aromatics are a seemingly humble group of vegetables, but any good falafel is never cooked without them.

-Prepare the chickpeas you might be wondering whether you have to soak the dry chickpeas for the usually recommended 20-24 hours or whether you can do a quick-soak instead.
-Well, because the chickpeas for falafel have to be completely raw, the quick-soak method of bringing the chickpeas to a boil and letting them sit for an hour will not work with this recipe.
+You might be wondering whether you have to soak the dry chickpeas for 20-24 hours or whether you can do a quick-soak instead (= bringing the chickpeas to a boil and letting them sit for an hour to soften up).
+Well, because the chickpeas for falafel have to be completely raw, the quick-soak method simply does not work in this recipe.
 I start by soaking the chickpeas for about 20-24 hours, draining them afterwards, and then processing the raw, soaked chickpeas with all the other ingredients into a coarse meal that just holds its shape.

 Tools You’ll Need